TBeijen/tbnl-hugo/content/post/2022-12-23-the-mysterious-case-of-the-missing-ecr-image.md

             }
 ```

 We were aware that an image can have multiple tags, that's how docker image tagging works.
-Still, the amount of tags was a bit higher than we expected.
+Still, the amount of tags on a single image was surprisingly higher.
 It did gave us insight in what went wrong though.

-### Hypothesis
+## Hypothesis

 What looks to be the cause: